wp-plugins/simple-instagram/README.txt

 * wrapper - The element used as the item wrapper.
 Options are `div` and `li`
 * link - Whether the items should link to their respective Instagram entities.
 Boolean `true` or `false`
 * width - Used to call a *specific* image size in pixels.
 Use instead of “Size”.
+* user - Used to specify which user to pull the feed from.
+Default is your own profile.
+Must be the User ID (not user name).
+* tag - A tag to pull media from.
+Specifying a tag will override the user setting.
+Eg. 'food' or 'hipsters'.

 **Popular Shortcode**